NoeBrt/GenAI/rawreadme.txt

 ![alt text](sinus_100_128_0.0536.png)

-We can note that the loss is tinier on the sinus time embedding model, the edges are more defined and we lost less information.
+We can constat that the loss is tinyer on the sinus time embedding model, the edge are more defined and we lost less information.

 #### Inference Results